InteractSpa/video_splitter/README.md

 You can easily build up a brand new rails application that use video splitter by using the _video_splitter.rb_ template, executing this command:

-> rails my_app -m https://raw.github.com/InteractSpa/interactspa.github.com/master/templates/video_splitter/video_splitter.rb
+> rails new my_app -m https://raw.github.com/InteractSpa/interactspa.github.com/master/templates/video_splitter/video_splitter.rb

 Or simply include it in your _Gemfile_: